SHARE is a survey of health, ageing and retirement in Europe

 - social support indicators – social networks, volunteers’ activities, help within the family.

 Implementation of the project is coordinated at the European level by Axel Börsch-Supan, the Munich Center for the Economics of Aging, Max Planck Institute for Social Law and Social Policy in Germany.
 The countries involved form a team that coordinates the project at the national level.
-The SHARE project in Latvia is conducted by Rīga Stradiņš University (RSU) and the Institute of Sociological Research (SPI).
+The SHARE project in Latvia is conducted by Rīga Stradiņš University (RSU), the Institute of Public Health and the Institute of Sociological Research (SPI).

 - Data from the SHARE studies are currently used by more than 6,000 researchers worldwide, and each subsequent stage of the study provides new insights, as ageing should be studied over a long period of time.
 The data obtained in the SHARE study are available free of charge for registered researchers.
 Data can be used for scientific purposes without any restrictions.